Fly by Night Theatre Company

 Fly by Night Theatre Company is an Irish theatre company based in Dublin.
-It was established in summer 1992, mostly by students from University College Dublin who had been active members of UCD Dramsoc, the student drama society.
-Regular members of the company were Richard Brennan, Jason Byrne, Kevin Hely, Peter McDonald, Conor McPherson, Colin O'Connor, and Valerie Spelman.
-The company was originally set up to produce new plays.
-Its first production was Radio Play (Concerning Communication) by Conor McPherson.
-The original cast included Brennan, Byrne, Hely, and McPherson, as well as Rebecca Bickerdike, Ciara Considine, and Coilín O Connor.
-McPherson also directed the production, which was performed from August 17–29, 1992 at the International Bar in Dublin.
+Established in the summer of 1992, it was primarily founded by students from University College Dublin who were active members of UCD Dramsoc, the university's drama society.
+Key founding members included Richard Brennan, Jason Byrne, Kevin Hely, Peter McDonald, Conor McPherson, Colin O'Connor, and Valerie Spelman.

+The company's inaugural production was Radio Play (Concerning Communication) by Conor McPherson.
+The original cast featured Brennan, Byrne, Hely, McPherson, as well as Rebecca Bickerdike, Ciara Considine, and Coilín O'Connor.
+McPherson also directed the play, which was performed from August 17–29, 1992, at the International Bar in Dublin.

 The company went on to produce the following plays by McPherson: